dannybutterfield1880/fire-pi-base/README.md

 This will pull in the fire-pi boilerplate and put it in a directory called pi-app.
 You can now open this directory from your favourite code editor.
 I'll be using VS Code.

-Get your Pi Apps API Key
+Get your Pi apps api key from develop.pi

 Set pinetwork.apikey variable in firebase functions, this is to protect your api key.
 Only firebase functions will be able to access this variable.

 `firebase functions:config:set pinetwork.apikey="YOUR API KEY HERE"`